 Learn how to laser engrave a range of glass objects, such as bottles, mugs, glasses, vases, and plates.
 You are able to achieve a high degree of detail, regardless of whether your workpiece is flat or curved.

 Hand-blown or crystal glasses may fracture during laser processing due to stresses developed during the manufacturing process.
-Stress because a glass cools unevenly, as its exterior cools more quickly than its interior.
+Stresses arise because a glass cools unevenly (its exterior cools more quickly than its interior).
 Cast glasses, on the other hand, are well suited to laser engraving as they tend to have a relatively homogeneous structure.
 Commercial glassmakers use a process called "annealing" to minimize the impact of stress on their products.
 Typically, glasses will be heated in kilns and gradually cooled.

-Mirror glass can also be processed using a fibre laser system.
-The laser will remove the reflective substrate on the back of a mirror, leaving the glass surface without any engravings.
+Mirror glass can also be engraved using a fibre laser system.
+The laser will remove the reflective substrate on the back of a mirror, leaving the glass surface without any markings.

-The Trotec Speedy flexx contains both CO2 and fibre laser sources.
-Thus, using a single laser system, you can achieve different engravings on a large variety of glass workpieces.
+A Trotec Speedy flexx system contains both CO2 and fibre laser sources.
+Thus, using a single machine, you can engrave a large variety of glass workpieces.

-When laser processing glass, rough engravings may be formed due to the interaction of the laser beam heat with the glass surface.
-The following are a few commonly used methods to prevent rough engravings:
+Rough engravings may be formed on glass due to the impact of the laser beam's heat on the glass' surface.
+The following are a few commonly used methods to prevent this phenomenon: